PowerPlan Inc.: Companies Choose PowerPlan Lease Accounting Solution to Meet the FASB and IASB Lease Accounting Standards

 About PowerPlan

 PowerPlan software provides financial insight into how complex rules and regulations impact your organization - empowering you to make credible decisions that improve overall corporate performance.
 For more than 20 years, the integrated solution has provided complete visibility starting with forecasting and monitoring to scenario planning and analytics while maintaining financial compliance.
-For more information, email info@powerplan.com or visit www.powerplan.com.
+For more information, email info@powerplan.com (mailto:info@powerplan.com) or visit www.powerplan.com (http://www.powerplan.com/).